codingforpleasure/customized-workspace/README.md

 - github-markdown-toc - Easily generate Table Of Content for given markdown file.
 - feh - A great image viewer and cataloguer from terminal
 - tdlr - Simplified and community-driven man pages [Link](https://github.com/tldr-pages/tldr)
+- recoll - indexer for files (I mostly use it for searching terms in multiple pdf-books)

 Soon I'll be posting a script for doing all those installs in a snap of a finger.